 During the latest Film Fest Gent in Ghent, Flanders, Vietnamese-born, former Venice Golden Lion winner and filmmaker Tran Anh Hung (b.
 1962) was one of the Festival’s most prominent jury members.
-While his latest film, “Eternity,” starring Audrey Tautou (“Amelia,” 2001; “The Da Vinci Code,” 2006), Bérénice Bejo (“The Artist,” 2011) and Mélanie Laurent (“Inglourious Basterds,” 2009) was still showing in theaters, we met with him between screenings in the hotel he was staying to talk about his films, the reason why he was in Ghent, and what and who had inspired him to become a filmmaker.
+While his latest film, “Éternité” (a.k.a.
+“Eternity”), starring Audrey Tautou (“Amelia,” 2001; “The Da Vinci Code,” 2006), Bérénice Bejo (“The Artist,” 2011) and Mélanie Laurent (“Inglourious Basterds,” 2009) was still showing in theaters, I met with him between screenings in the hotel he was staying to talk about his films, the reason why he was in Ghent, and what and who had inspired him to become a filmmaker.

 Is it a difficult job, being a jury member?